jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

   </div>
 </div>

-Despite the Blue Jays offensive struggles, Valdimir Guerrero Jr. has quietly had a great start to the year.
-He is top 3 among first baseman in Batting Average, On Base Percentage and weighted Runs Created Plus.
-He has seen a slight drop in power however, he has made up for it by getting on base at a career best rate of 0.377 OBP.
-He ranks 5th among first basemen in WAR behind only Salvador Perez in the AL by a small margin.
-However, Guerrero has done a much better job getting on base and helping his team create a much higher number of runs than Perez.
+Despite the Blue Jays' offensive struggles, Vladimir Guerrero Jr. has quietly had a great start to the year.
+He is top 3 among first basemen in Batting Average (AVG), On Base Percentage (OBP), and weighted Runs Created Plus (wRC+).
+Although he has seen a slight drop in power, he has compensated by reaching base at a career-best rate of .377 OBP.
+Guerrero ranks 5th among first basemen in Wins Above Replacement (WAR), just behind Salvador Perez in the AL by a small margin.
+However, Guerrero has done a much better job getting on base and helping his team create a significantly higher number of runs than Perez.

 Second Baseman - Jose Altuve
 ---